publishpress/PublishPress-Planner/src/readme.txt

 * Moved Content Overview to the PublishPress menu
 * Changed the Calendar page as the main page
 * Renamed story-budget module to content-overview
+* Removed the Featured module and tab in settings
+* Moved the General tab as the first in the settings page

 * Fixed:
 * Fixed link and filename of the .ics file downloaded from the calendar